Fieseler Fi 167: Croatia

 The Fi 167's short-field landing and load-carrying abilities made it ideal for transporting ammunition and other supplies to besieged Croatian Army garrisons, between their arrival in September 1944 and the end of the war.

 During one such mission, near Sisak on 10 October 1944, an Fi 167 of the Air Force of the Independent State of Croatia, flown by eight-kill ace nar Bozidar Bartulovic, was attacked by five North American Mustang Mk IIIs of No. 213 Squadron RAF.
-Three Mustangs' pilots, Sqn Ldr Clifford Vos and Sgts D.E.
+Three Mustang pilots, Sqn Ldr Clifford Vos and Sgts D.E.
 Firman and W.E.
 Mould, claimed a "single engined biplane, possibly a Fi 167" over Martinska Ves.
 Bartulovic was wounded in the head and the aircraft set alight, but Bartulovic's gunner, Mate Jurkovic, before bailing out, claimed one of the Mustangs.
 British records stated that Mould's aircraft was hit in the combat and wrecked in a subsequent crash-landing, possibly one of the last biplane "kills" of the war.